-Sec.
-6.1.
+Sec 6.1.
 Gaming Ordinance and Regulations.

-- (a) All Gaming Activities conducted under this Compact shall, at a minimum, comply (i) with a Gaming Ordinance duly adopted by the Tribe and approved in accordance with IGRA, (ii) with all rules, regulations, procedures, specifications, and standards duly adopted by the NIGC, the Tribal Gaming Agency, and the State Gaming Agency, and (iii) with the provisions of this Compact. - (b) The Tribal Gaming Agency shall make available for inspection by the State Gaming Agency upon request a copy of the Gaming Ordinance, and all of its rules, regulations, procedures, specifications, ordinances or standards applicable to the Gaming Activities that are referenced and required by this Compact, excluding the Tribal Gaming Agency's internal policies and procedures.
-The Tribal Gaming Agency shall give notice to the State Gaming Agency of any change or amendment to the Gaming Ordinance, or the Tribal Gaming Agency's rules, regulations, procedures, specifications, ordinances, or standards applicable to the Gaming Activities and any activity that is the subject of this Compact, no later than thirty (30) days after the change or amendment.

-(c) The Tribal Gaming Agency shall make the following documents available in hard copy or on the Gaming Facility's website to its patrons or their legal representatives: the Gaming Ordinance; the rules of each class III game operated by the Tribe, to the extent that such rules are not available for display on the Gaming Device or the table on which the game is played; tribal law, to the extent it impacts the public in relation to the Gaming Activities; the tort ordinance specified in section 12.5, subdivision (b); the regulations promulgated by the Tribal Gaming Agency concerning patron disputes pursuant to section 10.0.
+- (a) All Gaming Activities conducted under this Compact shall, at a minimum, comply (i) with a Gaming Ordinance duly adopted by the Tribe and approved in accordance with IGRA, (ii) with all applicable rules, regulations, procedures, specifications, and standards duly adopted by the NIGC, the Tribal Gaming Agency, and the State Gaming Agency, and (iii) with the provisions of this Compact. - (b) The Tribal Gaming Agency shall make available for inspection by the State Gaming Agency upon request a copy of the Gaming Ordinance, and all of the rules, regulations, procedures, specifications, ordinances, or standards applicable to the Gaming Activities and Gaming Operation, within twenty (20) days after the State Gaming Agency's request following the execution of this Compact, or within twenty (20) days following their adoption or amendment.
+The Tribal Gaming Agency shall give notice to the State Gaming Agency of any change or amendment to the Gaming Ordinance, or the Tribal Gaming Agency's rules, regulations, procedures, specifications, ordinances, or standards applicable to the Gaming Activities and Gaming Operation, no later than thirty (30) days after the change or amendment. - (c) The Tribe or the Tribal Gaming Agency shall make available an electronic or hard copy of the following documents to any member of the public upon request and in the manner requested: the Gaming Ordinance; the rules of each Class III Gaming Activity operated by the Tribe; the Tribe's constitution or other governing document(s) to the extent they impact the public in relation to the Gaming Activities or Gaming Operation; the ordinance specified in section 12.5, subdivision (b); the employment discrimination complaint ordinance specified in section 12.3, subdivision (f); the regulations promulgated by the Tribal Gaming Agency concerning patron disputes pursuant to section 10.0; and the minimum internal control standards specified in section 9.1.1 and this Compact, including all appendices hereto, in the event they are not available on the NIGC's or the Commission's website.